fujidaiti/live-app-icon/cli/README.md

 ## Uninstall

+### Cargo

+If you have installed laic with `cargo install laic`, just run `cargo uninstall laic`.

-### laic
+###

-*laic* is just an executable file.
-You can remove it like `sudo rm /usr/local/bin/laic` , or move it to the Trash by hand.
+If you have manually installed a laic executable, you can remove it like `sudo rm /usr/local/bin/laic` , or move it to the Trash by hand.

 ### Generated apps